JamesW825/CompSciNEA/README.md

         To decide the theme of my project, I narrowed my hobbies down to trains and the London underground.
 The underground appealed me more, as I use it often and have become quite comfortable with navigating and using these services.

         In support of this theme, I choose several stakeholders as plausible users.
 I discussed with them through a questionaire about what would be important to include, as well as what would be important to keep in mind throughout the development.

+Consequently,
+Talk about different expertise levels of the stakeholders.